binary-husky/unreal-map/README.md

 [setup_docker](./setup_docker.md).
 This project uses techniques such shared memory for extreme training efficiency, as a cost, WindowsOS+GPU training is not yet supported.
+For Windows (Not recommended, please do NOT run under Windows if possible), also refer to the last part of [setup_docker](./setup_docker.md) for pip requirements list.

 Please read setup_docker.md, then set up the container using:
 ```bash